JetBrains/kotlin-web-site/pages/docs/reference/mpp-publish-lib.md

 This `kotlinMultiplatform` publication includes metadata artifacts and references the other publications as its variants.

-> Some repositories such as Maven Central require that the root module contains a JAR artifact without a classifier, for example, `kotlinMultiplatform-1.0.jar`.
+> Some repositories, such as Maven Central, require that the root module contains a JAR artifact without a classifier, for example `kotlinMultiplatform-1.0.jar`.
+> The Kotlin Multiplatform plugin automatically produces the required artifact with the embedded metadata artifacts.
-> You must not customize your build to add such an artifact to the root module of your library to meet these requirements.
+> This means you don't have to customize your build by adding an empty artifact to the root module of your library to meet the repository’s requirements.
-> The Kotlin plugin automatically produces the required artifact with the embedded metadata artifacts.
 {:.note}
->
->This statement is about requirements of some repositories like Maven Central where each module must contain a JAR artifact without classifier (not -sources or -javadoc, just foo-1.0.jar).
->Since Kotlin 1.4.20, the artifacts that were published as a part of a multiplatform library's foo-metadata module, have moved to the 'root' module foo.
->So if a customized build adds an empty JAR to the root module just to meet the repository's requirements, there will now be a conflict between that empty artifact and the artifact produced by the Kotlin plugin.

 The `kotlinMultiplatform` publication may also need the sources and documentation artifacts if that is required by the repository.
 In that case, add those artifacts by using [`artifact(...)`](https://docs.gradle.org/current/javadoc/org/gradle/api/publish/maven/MavenPublication.html#artifact-java.lang.Object-) in the publication's scope.